-Here’s how to make sure everyone knows what they have to do and when they have to get it done.
+When building team accountability, here’s how to make sure everyone knows what they have to do and when they have to get it done.

 Traditional minutes spend an inordinate amount of time laying out who was at the meeting, when it was held, who called the meeting to order, etc. etc. etc. You shouldn’t lead with the boring details of the meeting mechanics, so skip over Robert’s Rules of Orders and get right to what matters — who is accountable for what and what their deadlines are.
 After that, you can list all the other information.

 Be proactive in reminding people of what you need from them, because invariably they’ll forget, or it’ll be shoved way down to the bottom of their to-do list.
 Dashboards can be a big help in facilitating follow-up because you can add auto-reminders for tasks that must be acknowledged with a click.
 If that click doesn’t happen, then you can follow up (by message, text, phone call, LinkedIn message, showing up at their door, whatever) to make sure things are moving forward.

 Subscribe to our blog to learn more tips for working in a virtual team.

 Tip: Keep status slides, meeting notes, and updates organized with dashboards.
 We have templates that can help.

 At our company, we schedule regular departmental meetings with set agendas.
 Before each meeting, everyone posts their (hopefully) very succinct status slide in the team meeting space of the dashboard.
 We block out individual time in our calendars to review the slides before the call.
 When meeting time comes, if there’s little to discuss, everyone gets some time back in their day.
 If there’s a large issue on the agenda, however, we haul out our online whiteboards and get to work.